Don’t Reply to Your Emails

 Letting go of the false need to respond to every email.
 YOU control your day & your priorities.
 Email is reactive to others 👇🏼👇🏼 https://t.co/STSpwZODhR— Mark Suster (@msuster) January 6, 2019

-One critical step in the inbox infinity method is to publicly admit that you have too much email to handle and be upfront about not responding.
+One critical step in the inbox-infinity method is to publicly admit that you have too much email to handle and be up front about not responding.
 You can start by messaging close contacts and family members, providing them with alternative ways to reach you.
-A friendly message to relatives like, “Hi, I’m overwhelmed with email these days.
+A friendly message to relatives might say, “Hi, I’m overwhelmed with email these days.
 I’d still love to hear from you, but if you want to reach me, I’d much prefer a call on the phone.
 My number is X.”

 Read: What your email inbox count says about you

 Setting up a custom out-of-office autoresponder also helps set expectations.
-I adopted mine from Ryan Hoover, an angel investor founder of Product Hunt.
-He set up a permanent out of office message several months ago that reads:
+I adopted mine from Ryan Hoover, an angel-investor founder of Product Hunt.
+Several months ago, he set up a permanent out-of-office message that reads:

-I’m spending less time in my inbox to focus on Product Hunt / AngelList with the team and investing on the weekends.
+I’m spending less time in my inbox to focus on Product Hunt/AngelList with the team and investing on the weekends.

 If there’s anything urgent related to Product Hunt, feel free to reach out to: [contact information for others at the company].

 “As much as I’d love to get to Inbox Zero, it’s not the best use of my time when I have so many other commitments I’ve made to my team, friends, and family,” Hoover said via Twitter direct message.
-“I have a permanent auto-responder in large part because people email for Product Hunt related things that should be routed elsewhere ...
-It’s more efficient for those emailing me and helps reduces some of my email stress.”
+“I have a permanent auto-responder in large part because people email for Product Hunt related things that should be routed elsewhere … It’s more efficient for those emailing me and helps reduce some of my email stress.”

-Not everyone has a job where they can manage this: A client is not likely going to accept your new inbox infinity zen state as an excuse for a missed deadline.
-However, even instituting this policy in your personal inbox will make your life more sane.
+Not everyone has a job where they can manage this: A client will not likely accept your new inbox-infinity Zen state as an excuse for a missed deadline.
+However, even instituting this policy in your personal inbox will make your life saner.

 Since putting up my own out-of-office responder on my personal inbox and adopting inbox infinity, I’ve felt my stress about opening my mailbox decrease.
-I also found that setting the expectation that I may never see or reply to an email, makes people even more grateful when they do get a response.
+I’ve also found that setting the expectation that I may never see or reply to an email makes people even more grateful when they do get a response.
 I’ve even started sending fewer emails, a consequence of spending less time in my inbox.

 If part of your New Year’s resolution is to somehow maintain Inbox Zero, know that it’s never too early to bail.
-Molly Beck, CEO of podcast software company Messy.fm, said she realized Inbox Zero would never work for her the day she achieved it.
-“I wanted to email my work BFF to tell her I finally did it [reached Inbox Zero,” Beck said.
-“But I was worried she would email me back."
+Molly Beck, the CEO of the podcast-software company Messy.fm, said she realized Inbox Zero would never work for her the day she achieved it.
+“I wanted to email my work BFF to tell her I finally did it [reached Inbox Zero],” Beck said.
+“But I was worried she would email me back.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.